 The mac & cheese on Republic Gastropub’s menu is listed as a “side action,” but it’s made with bacon and andouille sausage.
 You could make it a meal if you add a salad or vegetable.

-The Mercantile is the Pioneer Woman’s store and restaurant.
+The Pioneer Woman Mercantile is a store and restaurant.
 The deli serves mac & cheese as a side dish, but it’s her recipe and made with love.
 The store is a historical building that was restored to preserve its heritage.
 You’ll want to get there early for lunch to beat the lines!

 Make it a weekend splurge with one of the best chicken fried steaks in T-Town, served with a side of mac & cheese.
 Foursquare users highly recommend the Buffalo chicken wrap, too!